PhazeRoOman/get_thawani_response/README.md

 ## Frequently Asked Questions ##

-#### **Why I need this plugin ?**
+#### **Why do I need this plugin?**

-If you are non-technical user and you want to integrate the solution without need for a developer then this plugin for you?
+If you are non-technical user and you want to integrate the solution without need for a developer, then this plugin for you!

 #### **Do I keep this plugin activated?**

-Once you get the response you can remove the plugin or disable it.
+Once you get the response, you can remove the plugin or disable it.

 #### **The plugin did not work ?**